Equipment and machinery

 Certain products need to be CE marked so that they can be placed on the Icelandic market.

 This applies, for example, to machinery, equipment, personal protection equipment and other equipment.
-The Administration of Occupational Safety and Health shall monitor the compliance of products and equipment with the relevant essential safety requirements and be CE marked.
+The AOSH monitors that machinery, equipment, personal protective equipment and other devices meet the essential minimum health and safety requirements and are CE-marked.

 This will involve: